rstudio-education/glossRy/README.md

 **Singleton**: A set with only one element, or a **class** with only one **instance**.

-**SQL**: The language used for writing queries for **relational databases**.
+**SQL**: The language used for writing queries for a **relational database**.
 The term was originally an acronym for Structured Query Language.

 **String**: A block of text in a program.
 The term is short for "character string".